AWS CloudFormation - Overview of Deployment Options on AWS

 Monitor

-Refer to Monitoring the Progress of a Stack Update for more details on how CloudFormation monitors infrastructure updates.
+Refer to Monitoring the Progress of a Stack Update for more details on how AWS CloudFormation monitors infrastructure updates.

 AWS CloudFormation use case